Sandile321/HTML-CSS/README.md

 <h2>HTML Intro:</h2>

 HTML is responsible for marking up the content of a website.
 HTML structure is called a declarative language.
 HTML is simple, resilinent and robustness.
-HTML  is capabble of fixing code errors, and missing or mispelled elements
+HTML  is capabble of fixing code errors, and missing or mispelled elements<br>

 <h2>Text Formatting:</h2>